THE NAVY IN NEWPORT

 The Navy’s economic impact in Rhode Island is legendary.
 For many years, it was the state’s largest single employer in terms of personnel and payroll, and is still the largest single employer in Newport County and third overall in the state.

-Approximately 10,000 employees work at the 50 various commands on Naval Station Newport with an additional 17,000 students annually passing through one of the many schools on base.
-Naval Station Newport has undergone significant growth as a result of the 2005 Base Realignment and Closure recommendations.
-NAVSTA is home to the Navy Supply Corps School, the Center for Service Support and the U.S. Marine Corps Aviation Logistics School, all formerly in Athens, Georgia.
+Our employees work at the 50 various commands on NAVSTA Newport with thousands of students who pass through one of the many schools on-base.
+NAVSTA Newport is home to the Navy Supply Corps School, the Center for Service Support and the U.S. Marine Corps Aviation Logistics School, all formerly in Athens, Georgia.

 More than half the graduates of the college’s senior international course, the Naval Command College, have gone on to become flag or general officers, with many being chosen to head their respective services.
 The college’s Center for Naval Warfare Studies leads the Navy in its maritime strategic thought.
 The Center’s War Gaming facility conducts some 60 major war games annually in support of the college’s research efforts, as well as fleet and Department of Defense requirements.